 Laura Henry Artistic Director

-Laura Henry is a multi-passionate NYC/Boston-based dance artist, actress, movement coach, educator, and philanthropist.
+Laura Henry is a multi-passionate NYC/Boston-based dance artist, actress, movement coach, educator, and therapist.
 She began her love of the arts as a child in Boston at Kerry Smith's Academy of Dance Arts, Massachusetts Drama Guild, and Norwood Theatre.
-After graduating from Hofstra University in 2009, Laura performed throughout New York as a dancer and actress before touring in Europe and Asia as a soloist with Vissi Dance Theater, under the direction of her mentor Courtney Ffrench, who was a major influence on her development as a dancer, choreographer and artist.
+After graduating from Hofstra University, Laura spent 10 years performing throughout New York as a dancer and actress before touring in Europe and Asia as a soloist with Vissi Dance Theater, under the direction of her mentor Courtney Ffrench, who was a major influence on her development as a dancer, choreographer and artist.

 "My aim as an artist is to foster growth and human connection by developing works that are grounded in investigation, discovery, and boundless truthful expression."